TimboKZ/Ruby-CodingCurriculum/group-x-ruby/docs/challenge-1/built-in-methods.md

     require "standard_library_name"

-"standard_library_name" can be any library that you require to complete the task.
+`standard_library_name` can be any library that you require to complete the task.
 For example:
 You are asked to calculate the square root of a complex number, there are 2 ways to go about doing it:
 >1.
 You go and create a method that will take in a number (i.e. -1) or a complex number and return the square root of it. __Highly NOT recommended.__